korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_13_Streams/README.md

 ## [n.
 Maps to Streams]()
 <div align="justify">

-In the last section, I showed you many different ways to get maps, from a stream.
+In the last section, I showed you many different ways to get maps from a stream.
-There's one more intermediate operation I want to cover, before I finish this **Streams** section of the course, and that's the **flatMap**.
+There's one more intermediate operation I want to cover before I finish this **Streams** section of the course, and that's the **flatMap**.

 The **flatMap** intermediate operation performs one-to-many transformations